CIS-Company/Cloud-Architecture-Design/CloudInfrastructureDesign.md

 | GreenGenius EC2-3 | GreenGenius Endpoint | 172.31.10.122 / 44.201.2.52 [Public IP] | AWS EC2 (AMI Linux) | 1-0c7c98f557a995e27
 | GreenGenius CGW | GreenGenius Customer Gateway | BGP ASN 65000 / 44.201.2.52 [Public IP] | AWS CGW | cgw-00b24a574063b5f6d

 ## Physical Network Design

   1. On-Premise resources
-        * As Globex continues to expand and partner with new companies to provide more capabilities, assessment of acquired Information Technology assets may prove to be inadequate for incorporation to either the GCC or GINI.
-In these cases, allowances must be made to bring the existing facilities up to a minimum standard while a transition plan is approved and implemented.
-        * Proper cataloguing of this equipment is essential to provide consistent support during the transition period.

-  2. Globex Cloud
-       * Ideally all new acquisitions with be compatible with the GCC Infrastrucutre outlined in this Network Architecture Design Statement.
+        * For this architecture design concept, all cloud resources will be IaaS.
+There are no private on-premises resources to manage to maintain the VPC.

 ## Evaluation Result & Discussion

-  1. Yearly Assessments of this Network Architecture Design Statement will be conducted to keep pace with emerging trends, threats and opportunies to reduce Globex's attack surface.
+  1. Yearly Assessments of this Cloud Infrastructure Design Statement will be conducted to keep pace with emerging trends, threats and opportunities to reduce client attack surface and safeguard consumer data.

 ## Version Control:
 * 08/11/2023 - Ben Hobbs